taste-technologists/taste-technologists.github.io/index.md

 ## Team
 Our team consists of five developers: Amanda Achiu, Iwalani Campbell, Christina Mende, Tsz Ching Wong, and Christianne Young.

+Coordination strategy:
+* One meeting in person, one virtually via Discord
+* Short meetings on Discord if needed

 ## Team Contract
 In order to efficiently work together as a group, we have come with a [team contract](https://docs.google.com/document/d/1sjqEOUAvMnTnnFC-cFGRXGMhvwe6CVLrR_du6l2pfGI/edit?usp=sharing).